yor42/TheOneSmeagle/README.md

 * Features from TOP Extras
     * View the Enchantment power of Bookshelf's
     * View Inventory of Minecarts and Mules
-    * View how long the fuse of lit TNT has left
+    * View the time left until TNT explodes
     * View how much water is in a Cauldron
     * View what disk is playing in a Jukebox
     * View a paintings name
 * Fixes from TopFix
-   * Show fluid local name when playing on a server
+   * Show the fluid's local name when playing on a server
    * Fixed chests not displaying the local names of GregTechCE items when playing on a server
 * Updated gradle version from 2.7 to 4.5
 * View more information with the Creative Probe
+* A greatly improved config screen
+  * View all config categories, not just the client ones.
+  * Sub categories to help group things
 * New theme presets
    * Jade: based on the [mod](https://www.curseforge.com/minecraft/mc-mods/jade) of the same name
    * Crazy: please don't use this, your eyeballs will thank me.